YunoHost-Apps/webtrees_ynh/README.md

 > *This package allow you to install Webtrees quickly and simply on a YunoHost server.
 If you don't have YunoHost, please see [here](https://yunohost.org/#/install) to know how to install and enjoy it.*

 **VERY IMPORTANT: There is a security fix in nginx.
-Please update as soon as posible regarless of any version you are on.**
+Please update as soon as possible regarless of any version you are on.**

 ## Overview